OWASP/Top10/2021/docs/A01_2021-Broken_Access_Control.md

 ## Overview

 Moving up from the fifth position, 94% of applications were tested for some form of broken access control with the average incidence rate of 3.81%, and has the most occurrences in the contributed dataset with over 318k.
-Notable CWEs included are *CWE-200: Exposure of Sensitive Information to an Unauthorized Actor*, *CWE-201:
+Notable Common Weakness Enumerations (CWEs) included are *CWE-200: Exposure of Sensitive Information to an Unauthorized Actor*, *CWE-201:
 Exposure of Sensitive Information Through Sent Data*, and *CWE-352:
 Cross-Site Request Forgery*.